stackbit-projects/take-it-to-the-moon-9c116/content/pages/index.md

         justifyContent: flex-start
   - elementId: ''
     colors: colors-f
-    title: This is an instance of a "Hero" type section
+    title: This page is composed of a list of components called "Sections"
     text: >
       This page is composed of a list of sections, you can add more sections of various t